dufferzafar/dufferzafar.github.com/_posts/2017-11-22-first-semester-iit-delhi.md

 ## Result & Future

 I scored A in COP - that's 10 points.
-B- in ILFP (8 points) and B in ADS (7 points) for a total SGPA of 8.1 which is good enough for me.
+B in ILFP (8 points) and B- in ADS (7 points) for a total SGPA of 8.18 which is good enough for me.

 I have high hopes from the next semester though mostly because the subjects will be of my interest.
 I've chosen "Advanced Computer Networks" and "Network & System Security".
 There's also a DBMS course which I'll try to get waived (by clearing a test.)